herrevilkitten/holiday-in-ten-towns/Session_9.md

 	* The group discussed the threat and the elven tomb.
 	* The group brought the cauldron back and something?
 The note taker disappeared for a short time.
 	* On their way to the speaker's place, the group passed out a lot of food from the cauldron to the citizens.
 This got the attention of the town captain.
 	* Midnight offered to exchange the cauldron for wealth and information.
 The captain went to get the Speaker.
+The party took the cauldron inside.
+Sheelah, RJ, and Ragnar stayed with the cauldron.
+Midnight and Gryn went to talk to the Speaker.

+	*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgxMjAyODAwOCw1MzI3MDMwNTMsLTE5Nz
-k4Nzk1NDcsLTgxMTUzNTM5LC0xNTEzMTc5ODczLC0xMTI0NjM5
-MDE1XX0=
+eyJoaXN0b3J5IjpbLTExODk4MTQ5ODUsNTMyNzAzMDUzLC0xOT
+c5ODc5NTQ3LC04MTE1MzUzOSwtMTUxMzE3OTg3MywtMTEyNDYz
+OTAxNV19
 -->